Natural Selection & Evolution

 Antibiotics have saved millions of lives since the discovery of penicillin in 1928.
 Before antibiotics, even a minor infection could be fatal.

 In any population of bacteria, there is genetic from random mutations.
-Occasionally a mutation produces a protein that makes the bacterium immune to a particular antibiotic (for example, by changing the shape of the antibiotic's target so the antibiotic can no longer bind).
+Occasionally a mutation produces a protein that makes the bacterium resistant to a particular antibiotic (for example, by changing the shape of the antibiotic's target so the antibiotic can no longer bind).

 When the bacterial population is exposed to that antibiotic: